 Last week LinkedIn announced their top startups for 2018.
-Gymshark, an online-only sportswear company founded by 26-year-old Ben Francis, ranked number two in the list.
+Gymshark, an online-only sportswear company founded by 26-year-old Ben Francis, ranked number two in the list – the highest of the fashion startups in the list.
 The firm was founded in 2012, and within six years has a customer base of more than 1.2 million, and an expected £100m turnover for this year alone.
 The secret behind this rapid success?
 Social media, of course.

 Social media can be a powerful tool for any fledgling company, but it’s especially essential for those in the competitive fashion industry.
 The fashion industry is intertwined with social media, with everyone from photographers, stylists, designers, models and more using the likes of Instagram and Twitter to share visuals and opinions.
 Because it’s so integral to the fashion world, social media has become an absolute must for any brand starting out and wanting to get noticed.